ksu-is/Amazon-Price-Tracker/README.md

 # Amazon-Price-Tracker
-A software that tracks the price of Amazon items and emails you when they drop below a certain price
+A software that tracks the price of Amazon items and emails you when they drop below the price you set
 # Welcome to the Price Tracker!